simon-downes/terraform-modules/README.md

 ## Naming Conventions

-All resource names are lower-kebab-case - this is enforced by variable validation.
+Most resource names are lower-kebab-case - this is enforced by variable validation.

+**Noteable Exceptions:**
+- Parameters and Secrets created via the [config](config/) module - the keys are used as-is

 ### Namespaces